martinavinolas/GEB_Projects_tools/Documentation/3_LabProject_Delivery.md

 The first operating performance diagnostic provided an output that indicated a failure in the connection between the IMU sensor and the Endo-Module.
 No data was being transmitted, and the system was not responding as expected.
 We reviewed the uploaded program and made sure there were no errors in the code or in the IP address configuration.
 After realising all other groups were having the same connection failure, it became clear that the issue was not isolated to our setup.
 The source of the error was the router, _Robotics\_UB_.
 After rebooting the router, the Python script was run again and the connection was established correctly.

 Once the connection was stable, we were able to visualize the selected 3D object (initially the `plane`) moving in real time in response to the movement of the Endo-module.
-However, we noticed that the orientation of the virtual object did not match the actual physical orientation of the IMU sensor.

-To solve this issue, we performed two types of adjustments:

-- **North orientation correction:** We aligned the reference direction of the sensor with the expected world reference in RoboDK.
-- **3-axis orientation correction:** We ensured the Roll, Pitch, and Yaw rotations from the IMU matched the axes of the 3D object correctly.

-By applying both corrections, the movements performed on the Endo-module matched those observed on the 3D object in RoboDK.
+By applying corrections, the movements performed on the Endo-module matched those observed on the 3D object in RoboDK.

+Initially, we used a plane as the visualized object and later changed it to a surgical needle to better represent a medical application.

 ### Code changes made